angular/angular/aio/content/guide/deployment.md

 The following configurations determine your requirements.

-* Browsers list
+* Browserslist

-   The `browserslist` configuration file is included in your application [project structure](guide/file-structure#application-configuration-files) and provides the minimum browsers your application supports.
+   The Browserslist configuration file is included in your application [project structure](guide/file-structure#application-configuration-files) and provides the minimum browsers your application supports.
 See the [Browserslist spec](https://github.com/browserslist/browserslist) for complete configuration options.

 * TypeScript configuration